More about Sickle Cell Disease

 People with sickle cell can do these things to lower their chance of difficulties from the disease:

 – Follow treatments prescribed by their doctor, such as taking medication called hydroxyurea.

 – Prevent infections by taking simple steps including washing their hands.

 – Practice healthy habits like drinking 8 to 10 glasses of water per day and eating healthy food.

 Yes, but the procedure can be risky.
 Permanent treatment requires a bone marrow transplant, or stem cell transplant, a procedure that takes healthy stem cells from a donor and puts them into someone whose bone marrow is not working properly.
 These healthy stem cells cause the bone marrow to make new healthy cells.
 Bone marrow or stem cell transplants are very risky, and can have serious side effects, including death.
 For the transplant to work, the bone marrow must be a close match, which can be hard to find.

 How you can help

 Reading through this article, you’ve already helped by learning about SCD.
 People in our community need us.
-If you’re able to donate blood, especially if you’re American American, please do so as soon as possible.
-You can specifically donate Red Blood cells at a Blood Connection Donation Center as well (addresses are on our website).
+If you’re able to donate blood, especially if you’re African American, please do so as soon as possible.
 SCD patients are waiting for the right blood products to be treated.
 TBC helps make the connection between that patient and a blood donor, providing life-saving blood.
 Because SCD is genetic, there is nothing that can be done to prevent it.
 As a community, we can help control SCD patients’ symptoms, so they’re not defined by their disease.
 For the many people who have SCD, that’s a powerful, freeing feeling.